dridi/cashpack/README.rst

 proved to be harder to implement and less efficient.
 Insertions in the dynamic tables copy data a second "single" time, but contents need to be moved prior to that.
 Under certain circumstances, data may need to be moved in several steps, but only during encoding.
-This is no longer a DOS vector for decoding.
+This is no longer a DoS vector for decoding.

 Evictions from the dynamic table on the other hand are very cheap.